petaSk98/Brackify-Feedback/README.md

 When you're ready, tap **"Publish my entries"**.
 This posts a Reddit comment under the tournament as a public record of your contribution.
 You can include a personal message.

 Before publishing, the app checks for duplicate names and available space.
-All your drafts are published at once — you can't publish just some of them.
+All your drafts are published at once — you can't pick and choose which ones to publish.

 **Important:** If you close the page without publishing, your drafts are saved — but unpublished drafts are removed when the tournament starts.

 ### Editing published entries

-After publishing, you can still make changes — each one requires a comment for the audit trail:
+After publishing, you can still make changes — each one requires a comment so it's publicly documented:

 - **Add more** — new entries start as drafts, then publish as before.
 - **Rename** — edit inline, confirm via comment dialog.
 Blocked if the name is already taken.